rabestro/biorhythm-calculator-labs/README.md

 The project is divided into [eight stages](/src/main/java/lv/id/jc/biorhythm/stage).
 At each stage, we need to implement certain functionality.
 After completing the last stage, we should get a fully working program.

+## Context

+The context of this project is only two fields - date of birth and date of report.
+The context is created when the program starts and then injected in each component or command.

 ## Components

 To achieve the goal, the concept of a system component was invented.
 The entire training project is broken down into many small sub-tasks.
 Each of these tasks is a separate class in this repository.
 To make it easier to manipulate different components, a common interface was created.